wbamberg/persona-mdn/csrf-problems.md

 ## The solution ##

-The solution is for the `onlogin` handler to send a GET request, to fetch a fresh CSRF token and to see if the user is already signed in.
-If so, the handler just has to reload the page.
+The solution is for the `onlogin` handler to send a GET request which fetches a fresh CSRF token and checks whether the user is already logged in.
+If the user is already logged in, then the handler just has to reload the page.
 Otherwise it uses the new CSRF token to POST the assertion to the server.